csound-plugins/csound-plugins/src/else/docs/linenv.md

-# rampgate
+# linenv

 ## Abstract

-A triggerable envelope with sustain segment
+A triggerable linear envelope with sustain segment

 ## Description

-`rampgate` is similar to linsegr with an additional gate argument, allowing to retrigger it at will.
+`linenv` is similar to linsegr with an additional gate argument, allowing to retrigger it at will.
 One of the values can be defined as a sustain point, meaning that as long as the gate is held, the envelope enters a sustain state when reaching this point.
 When the gate is set to 0, the envelope traverses